how to draw a caricaturee

 Kentuck workshops are non-refundable after the registration closes.
 If you would like to cancel before the deadline passes, please email email@example.com or call 205-758-1257.
 If the class does not meet the minimum by the registration deadline and the workshop is cancelled, all participants will be refunded their registration fees.

-Age Range: All ages welcome, but 10 & up is recommended
+Age Range: All ages welcome, but 10 & under must be accompanied by an adult

 Location: Kentuck's Georgine Clarke Building